ANIMAL HEALTH COMMITTEE

 THEREFORE BE IT RESOLVED, the NDSA supports the Professional Student Exchange Program and encourages the Board of Higher Education to continue its support with adequate funding or to consider an alternate program of equal benefit.

-VETERINARY DIAGNOSTIC LABORATORY - 17 (AH)
+VETERINARY DIAGNOSTICS LABORATORY - 17 (AH)